Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-In order not to get confused in the notations, we shall use upper case letters $(X,Y)$ instead of $(X^1,X^2)$ for the coordinate system in the different $2$-dimensional models $\Omega$, and lower case letters $(x^i)$ for the coordinates on the geometric model it comes from.
+In order not to get confused in the notation, we shall use upper case letters $(X,Y)$ instead of $(X^1,X^2)$ for the coordinate system in the different $2$-dimensional models $\Omega$, and lower case letters $(x_i)$ for the coordinates on the geometric model it comes from (we switch also to lower indices because we will not use much summation over repeated indices whereas polynomial expressions we will be widely used).

+To conclude this subsection, we give an example of computation of the coefficients of $\De_{S^n}$, $n=p+q-1$, pushed down to $\bR$ through the function $X=x_1^2+\dots+x_p^2$.
+We shall obtain the Jacobi operator (Section~\ref{dim1}).